 Categories: Money

 There are thousands of companies and to invest in stocks requires practice.
-It is a tedious process to go through annual reports of companies, financial statements, and analyzing stocks.
+It is a tedious process to go through annual reports of companies, and financial statements, and analyze stocks.

 You may kick-start the online stock trading journey by picking stocks regardless of your deep financial knowledge.